chwa982/CompTIA-Security-SY0-601-Notes-Books-Cybersecurity-certification/README.md

        Check online at YouTube, GitHub, Medium, Reddit (with a grain of salt), LibGen, Google.

        Check local libraries.
-Some offer free access to paid learning services like LinkedIn Learning.
+Some offer free access to paid services like LinkedIn Learning.

 Studying: read -> recognize -> define -> understand -> apply.
 Bonus if you practice "labs" or practice in real life.